JamieCollins/django-project/README.md

 * Article Management: Provides an interface for content creators to write, edit, and publish articles.
 This includes options for categorizing articles, setting featured images, and controlling the publication status.
 * Categories: Organize articles into categories to facilitate navigation and browsing.
 * User Interactions: Enable users to like articles.
+* The ability to register accounts and login and logout.

 ![Screenshot](static/images/features.jpg?raw=true "Grand-Social")